Honors Program Guidelines

 Required thesis preparation seminars (2 credits):

 • All sociology and criminology honors students are required to take 2 thesis preparation seminars during their junior year.
-These help students develop research ideas, find a thesis advisor, learn about IRB submission and begin to plan their thesis research.
+These help students develop research ideas, find a thesis adviser, learn about IRB submission and begin to plan their thesis research.

 • These 1 credit seminars are sequential and generally cannot be taken at the same time, except with permission.
 In fall of junior year students take Soc 381H/Crim 480H (1 credit).
 In spring of junior year students take Soc/Crim 481H (1 credit).
 These seminars operate like regular classes and students receive a grade in both.